MetaMask/snap-7715-permissions/packages/gator-permissions-snap/docs/architecture.md

 2. `getPermissionOffers()`:
    - Returns the default permission offers that the snap supports
-   - Currently supports 4 permission types: native-token-stream, native-token-periodic, erc20-token-stream, erc20-token-periodic
+   - Currently supports 7 permission types (see `permissions/permissionOffers.ts`)

 3. `getGrantedPermissions()`:
    - Retrieves all previously granted permissions from ProfileSyncManager
    - Returns permissions for cross-device synchronization

+4. `submitRevocation()`:
+   - Validates and stores revocation metadata via ProfileSyncManager
+   - Used by MetaMask extension to mark delegations as revoked

+5. `getSupportedPermissions()`:
+   - Returns supported permission types, chain IDs, and rule types for the kernel snap

 ### PermissionRequestProcessor

 The `PermissionRequestProcessor` is the RPC-facing entry point for grant requests.
-It looks up the `PermissionModule` by type, creates a per-request `ConfirmationShell`, builds grant lifecycle handlers, and delegates to `PermissionGrantPipeline`.
+It looks up the `PermissionModule` by type, creates a per-request `ConfirmationShell` via `ConfirmationShellFactory`, builds grant lifecycle handlers via `buildGrantLifecycleHandlers()`, and delegates to `PermissionGrantPipeline`.

 Key architectural points:

 - One processor instance shared across all requests (no per-request handler object)
 - Registry lookup via `extractDescriptorName(request.permission.type)`
-- Each permission folder exports a `PermissionModule` registered at startup
+- Each permission folder exports a `PermissionModule` registered at startup in `registerPermissionModules.ts`
+- `ConfirmationShellFactory` wires shell chrome (balance, account selector, trust signals) to the module's `renderBody`
-- Builds lifecycle handlers from module + shell (replaces the former `PermissionHandler` adapter)
+- `buildGrantLifecycleHandlers()` adapts a module + shell into `PermissionGrantLifecycleHandlers` for the pipeline

 ### PermissionRegistry and PermissionModule